roehr-lab/SymbolicCI/README.rst

     :height: 950px
     :width: 1000px

-The coupling term is printed out.
-(Note this example coupling has two electron integrals term only.
+The coupling terms are printed out.
+(Note this example coupling has two electron integrals terms only.
 So no One electron integral terms are printed)

 ------------
 Requirements